A Program Logic for Abstract (Hyper)Properties: The Program Logic APPL

 \section{The Program Logic \texorpdfstring{$\SHA$}{APPL}}

-We introduce an Abstract Program Property Logic, called $\SHA$, which serves as a general unifying framework for reasoning about regular commands in terms of pre- and postconditions.
+We introduce an Abstract Program Property Logic, $\SHA$, as a general unifying framework for reasoning about regular commands in terms of pre- and postconditions.
 Abstract program properties range over a fixed language $\L$ and logical judgements take the form of triples $\as{h} \ \r \ \as{k}$, where $h, k \in \L$.
 The intended validity condition of such a judgment is that $\sem{\r}h \sqsubseteq k$.
-The resulting logical system is always sound and, whenever the assertion language $\L$ is sufficiently expressive, also relatively complete.
+The resulting logical system is always sound and, when the assertion language $\L$ is sufficiently expressive, also relatively complete.
 The framework subsumes basic Hoare logic for state properties and Hoare-style logics for hyperproperties.
-Although the logic is designed in terms of over-approximation, via the order $\sqsubseteq$, it is flexible enough to support under-approximate reasoning as well.
-In fact, we show that incorrectness logic is a suitable instance of $\SHA$.
+Although based on over-approximation via the order $\sqsubseteq$, the logic is flexible enough to support under-approximate reasoning.